Fostering a Safe Campus Community

 You may have simply uninstalled the app unintentionally.
 Use the download instructions above to install the app on your mobile device again.
 If you are an iOS user, you may have enabled the “Offload App” feature in your settings.
 If so, it may essentially be inactive – try finding the icon and tapping on it then waiting for the automatic download to complete.

-Every month, around the middle of the month, Emergency Management tests the app to ensure alerts are working.
+On the first Wednesday of every month at 11:55 a.m., Emergency Management tests the app to ensure alerts are working.
 This is to ensure, in the case of an emergency, we are ready to alert the campus community.